 Some report (although without much in the way of citations or documentation) that the breed name came about as a way to get around laws banning wolf hybrids.

 The Siberian husky is a familiar and lovely breed, who is well-suited for homes that are prepared to accommodate a heavily shedding, high-energy dog who loves to play, roam, and explore.

 Accordingly, they are great for active families, runners, and bikers (that’s Lance-Armstrong-style bikers, not Jax-Teller-style bikers).

 3. Alaskan Malamute

-Although not as popular as the husky, the Alaskan malamute is another familiar breed, which you may encounter from time to time.
+Although not as popular as the husky, the Alaskan malamute is another familiar but ancient dog breed, which you may encounter from time to time.
 Handsome, fluffy and bigger than the husky, the malamute was also developed as a sled-pulling breed (and for hunting polar bears, of all things).